 The delivery point represents the end of the team’s work on a specific task (represented by a card) on the Kanban board.

-Pros and Cons of a Kanban Board
+What are the Pros and Cons of a Kanban Board?

 Kanban boards are also a helpful way to give a team working on a project a central location to get an immediate visual sense of where they stand in terms of the project’s progress.

-Types of Kanban Boards
+What Are the Types of Kanban Boards?

 Kanban boards can take several forms.
 A team might choose to set up a physical Kanban board using a chalkboard or conference-room whiteboard, for example.
-A team can also create a physical Kanban board using an easel, flipchart, or even a large Post-It Note affixed to an office wall.
+A team can also create a physical Kanban board using an easel, flipchart, or a large Post-It Note affixed to an office wall.